oscar345/text-analysis-final-project/README.md

 # text-analysis-final-project

+**You do not need to start the Core NLP server.
+This is done inside python.

 ## Get the website running for yourself
 ### Get the required packages
 To get the website running, you will need a virtual environment.
 This way you have the same versions of packages installed as the ones we had installed.